beave/sagan/doc/source/contributing-coding-style.rst

      }

 The ``{`` and ``}`` are converted in the GNU "artistic style".
-Even if you do not prefer this formatting, programs like ``astyle`` can correct them before commit.
+Even if you do not prefer this formatting, programs like ``astyle`` can correct them before you commit.
 For example:

 ::